vrk-kpa/X-Road/doc/Manuals/LoadBalancing/ig-lb_loadbalancing-draft.md

    sudo chmod 400 /etc/xroad/postgresql/server.key
    ```

-> Alternatively, one can use an existing internal CA for managing the certificates.
+> Alternatively, an existing internal CA can be used for managing the certificates.
+A sub-CA should be created as the
-> One should create a sub-CA for the database cluster root-of-trust and use that for issuing the slave and master certificates.
+> database cluster root-of-trust and use that for issuing the slave and master certificates.

 ### 4.2 Creating a separate PostgreSQL instance for the `serverconf` database